volcengine/terraform-provider-volcengine/website/docs/r/rds_mysql_instance.html.markdown

 In addition to all arguments above, the following attributes are exported:
 * `id` - ID of the resource.
 * `allow_list_version` - The version of allow list.
+* `auto_upgrade_minor_version` - The upgrade strategy for the minor version of the instance kernel.
+Values:
+Auto: Auto upgrade.
+Manual: Manual upgrade.
 * `backup_use` - The instance has used backup space.
 Unit: GB.
 * `binlog_dump` - Does it support the binlog capability?
 This parameter is returned only when the database proxy is enabled.
 Values:
 true: Yes.